-Winchester City Council have agreed for this potential capacity constraint on the sewer network to be recognised in the plan and has included a specific policy criterion in each of the above site allocations in the Proposed Submission (Regulation 19) Local Plan.
-This additional criterion is as follows:

-"Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider."
+Winchester City Council have agreed for this potential capacity constraint on the sewer network to be recognised in the plan and has included a specific policy criterion in each of the above site allocations in the Local Plan.
+This additional criterion is as follows: "Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider."

-Southern Water set out in their Regulation 18 Consultation Response that their infrastructure crosses over a number of sites allocated in the Plan, which should be taken into account when designing the layout of the proposed development.
+Southern Water set out in their Regulation 18 and Regulation 19 Consultation responses that their infrastructure crosses over a number of sites allocated in the Plan, which should be taken into account when designing the layout of the proposed development.
 This is applicable to the following site allocations:

-W3, W5, W7, W8, W10, W11, SH2, SH6, BW1, NA1, CC2, KW2, SW1
+• W3, W5, W7, W8, W10, W11, SH2, SH6, BW1, NA1, CC2, KW2, SW1, WK6,W6 and W1

-Winchester City Council have agreed for this potential constraint to development to be recognised in the Plan and have included a specific policy criterion in each of the above site allocations in the Proposed Submission Local Plan, the criterion is as follows:
+In consultation with Southern Water, Winchester City Council have agreed for this potential constraint to development to be recognised in the Plan and have included a specific policy criterion in each of the above site allocations in the Local Plan, the criterion is as follows: